Connect with us!

 • Osteopathic Physicians

-Who Else Can Be Held Responsible for Medical Malpractice?
+Can a Hospital or Clinic Be Held Liable for Medical Malpractice?

 Florida has a legal rule called vicarious liability.
+This principle holds individuals and organizations responsible for actions committed by employees acting on their behalf.
 For example, when a surgeon commits malpractice during an operation, the hospital where the surgery occurs may have vicarious liability.

 Examples of organizations and entities that can have vicarious liability include: